slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"If everyone thinks it’s a good idea, you already missed the opportunity."
 -- x@alexhormozi*

 Ask peers.
-Managers will regret more a false positive than a false negative.
+Managers regret false positives more than false negatives.

-However the right idea not executed is worth nothing and a mediocre one well executed can be worth much.
-So focus on transforming yourself into the kind of person who can bring them to life.
+However, the right idea unexecuted is worthless and a mediocre one well executed can be valuable.
+Focus on becoming the person who can bring ideas to life.

 > *"A new idea is delicate.
 It can be killed by a sneer or a yawn; it can be stabbed to death by a quip and worried to death by a frown on the right man’s brow."
 -- Ovid [-039]*

-> *"In order to attain the impossible, one must attempt the absurd."
--- Miguel de Cervantes [1547]*

 > *"There is one thing stronger than all the armies in the world, and that is an idea whose time has come."
 -- Victor Hugo [1802]*